 Reducing Turn Around Time (TAT) in Clinical Laboratory

-With more than 60% of the required information on a patient’s record coming from laboratory test results, quick service is directly depended on Laboratory TAT.
+With more than 60% of the information on a patient’s record coming from laboratory test results, quick service is directly depended on Laboratory TAT.

 Thus, despite the lack of data, it is reasonable to assume that timeliness of laboratory results affects physician efficiency and hospital length of stay.
 Therefore, monitoring and enhancing timeliness of results reporting are fundamental to laboratory quality improvement.

-• Lowering health risks from exposure to hazardous material
+- Lowers health risks from exposure to hazardous material

-• Increasing productivity with limited cost
+- Increases productivity with limited cost,

 Diagnostic responsiveness is critical to providing optimal service in high volume patient care.